LtECoD/LtECoD.github.io/_post/2021/2021-04-08-General-Introduction-to-Causal-Inference.md

 ## Definitions

 The potential outcome framework aims to **estimate potential outcomes and then calculate the treatment effect**.
 Therefore, the treatment effect estimation is one of the central problems in causal inference under the potential outcome framework.
 The structural model framework describes the causal mechanisms of a system **where a set of variables and the causal relationship among them are modeled by a set of simultaneous structural equations**.
 This blog will provide a detailed introduction of the potential outcome framework.

-As mentioned above, the potential out framework is to estimate potential outcomes and calculate the treatment effect.
-There are several key concepts in the potential outcome framework.

-1. `Unit` is the atomic research object in the treatment effect study.
-For example, when we want to calculate the treatment effect of smoking on lung cancer, a unit is a *person*.

-2. `Treatment` refers to an action applied to a unit.
-Still taking smoking as an example, the treatment is smoking or not smoking.
-Note that treatment is not always discrete.
-It can also be continuous.

-3. `Potential outcome` is the outcome of a treatment that was applied to a unit.

-4. `Treatment effect` is the gap of potential outcomes between two treatments.
-The treatment effect can be calculated in different levels, for example in the unit-level (named *Individual Treatment Effect, ITE*) and in the population-level(named *Average Treatment Effect, ATE*).

-To better illustrate the above definitions, we use symbolics to represent them.
-Specifically,